fbpx

 • Menopause – particularly early menopause

-Osteoporosis many produce no symptoms to severe disability and reduced life expectancy.
+Osteoporosis may produce no symptoms of severe disability and reduced life expectancy.

 Read our Osteoporosis Leaflet

-If you suspect that you or a family member may be at risk of osteoporosis or have already been diagnosed with the condition, it’s important to seek early treatment.
+If you suspect that you or a family member may be at risk of osteoporosis or have already been diagnosed with the condition, it’s essential to seek early treatment.
 There are several new and effective treatments available that can help reduce the risk of future fractures and complications associated with osteoporosis.
-Don’t hesitate to speak with your healthcare provider to discuss your options and develop a treatment plan that’s right for you.
+Don’t hesitate to speak with your healthcare provider to discuss your options and develop a treatment plan.